glacambre/firenvim/TROUBLESHOOTING.md

 If your configs are not in `$HOME/.config/nvim` and the last step works with `-u NORC`, it could be that firenvim cannot access your config files.
 Try sourcing them (`:source [path to file]`) from inside firenvim.
 If this fails, move the configs into `$HOME/.config/nvim` and try sourcing them again.

-## Make sure firenvim's $PATH is the same as neovim's
+## Make sure firenvim's $PATH is the same as Neovim's

 Some operating systems (such as OSX) empty your browser's `$PATH`.
 This could be a problem if you want to use plugins that depend on other executables.
 In order to check if this is indeed happening, just run `echo $PATH` in your shell and `:!echo $PATH` in firenvim and compare the results.
 If they're different, this might be the culprit.